Hospital, patients, health, territories

 Hospital, patients, health, territories is the official name of a French bill presented on 22 October 2008 by Roselyne Bachelot, minister of Health, Youth, Sports and Associative Life.
 The bill is commonly called bill HPST (acronym of the French phrase) or bill Bachelot.
-The bill is the first stage of the Hospital 2012 Plan, launched by French President Nicolas Sarkozy, which aims at revamping of the French health care system.
-The bill aims at guarantee a better and equal access to care for all French people, whatever their geographic location.
-This reform needs a complete overhaul of the hospitals organization, which caused strong protests among the staffs.
+The bill is the first stage of the Hospital 2012 Plan, launched by French President Nicolas Sarkozy, aiming to revamp the French health care system.
+The bill seeks to guarantee better and equal access to care for all French people, regardless of their geographic location.
+This reform needed a complete overhaul of the hospital's organization, which caused strong protests among the staff.

 Initial project

 The bill contains four main points, as defined by its official title.
 It would modernize the hospitals, giving them more financial means to carry out their mission and rehauling their territorial and internal organization.
 It would also favor research and education.
-To guarantee a better access to care, it would reorganize the provision of care through a coordination between the hospitals and cities.
+Care provision would be reorganized through coordination between hospitals and cities to guarantee better access to care.
 The bill would also organize it at a regional level.
 It would finally reinforce prevention against all addictions, especially for young people and women.